OropezaHugo/final-project/README.md

 2. Review which matching algorithm is implemented.

 a) Are there any other matchings that can be implemented?

+- the Path no tokenizer was implemented but a new type was added for the above purpose
 - One of these would be,Matching based on edit distances,

 b) If so, what will be the idea, and what will be its use?